Denysko8/Web-IoT/README.md

-# 6-rd lab
+# 8-th lab

-First lab to use **React**.

-Five components and usage of map function are here as well :D
+Searching, sorting and filtering are here all at once!